ahmmikun/ahmmikun/README.md

 - 👩‍💻 I'm currently working on XLICON-MD

-- 🧠 I'm currently learning BASIC CODING
+- 🧠 I'm currently learning BASIC CODING and PROGRAMMING

 - 👯‍♀️ I'm looking to collaborate with other developers